The Energy Efficient Home

 Tremco®

-is a non-hardening, non-skinning synthetic rubber caulk.
-The stuff is the nastiest, stickiest mess to ever come out of a
+Acoustical Sealant, which is a non-hardening, non-skinning synthetic rubber caulk.
+The stuff is the nastiest, stickiest mess

-caulk gun, but it works.
-I used "regular" acrylic latex caulk to seal the perimeter of the vapor barrier, but the stuff
+to ever come out of a caulk gun, but it works.
+I used "regular" acrylic latex caulk to seal the perimeter of the vapor barrier,

-usually skinned over before I got the poly in place and didn't stick very well so I ended up using a lot more caulk than
+but the stuff usually skinned over before I got the poly in place and didn't stick very well so I ended up using a lot more caulk than

 I wanted to in order to get the vapor barrier well sealed to the wall perimeter.
 The acoustic sealant sticks to the